4 Dead, 7 Injured In Alabama Highway 431 WreckPosted in Car Accident bpowers

 About Belt Law Firm, P.C.

 Belt Law Firm, P.C., is an Alabama personal injury law firm that represents the victims of dangerous and defective products throughout the communities of Birmingham, Bessemer, Cullman, Tuscaloosa, Jasper, Homewood, Jefferson County, Shelby County, Walker County, Blount County and Saint Clair County.
 Although the firm’s focus is on regional litigation in Alabama, the firm’s attorneys have also represented clients in Tennessee, Georgia, Florida, Arkansas, Mississippi, Texas, New Mexico, Colorado and Delaware.
-To learn more, call the firm toll-free at 888-920-3252 or use its online form.
+To learn more, call the firm or use its online form.